Why laminate floors?

 Laminate floors are great for all of those reasons, but especially because of their durability!
-But keep in mind, even though laminate floors are super durable, they still need proper cleaning and maintenance!
+Keep in mind that even though laminate floors are super durable, they still need proper cleaning and maintenance!
 If you don’t maintain your floors, you might be shortchanging yourself!
-If you’re wondering what is the best mop to use on laminate floors, here are some tips for choosing the best mop for laminate floors:
+If you’re wondering what is the best product to clean laminate floors, this blog post will cover everything you need to know.

 First of all, choose a high-absorbency mop

-This is how mopping gets exhaustive and gross: you get started and in five minutes you’re looking at more water than you had to begin with so you go on countless bucket trips to wring it out but the mop head just keeps getting exponentially wetter (and dirtier).
+This is how mopping gets exhaustive and gross: you get started and in five minutes you’re looking at more water than you had to begin with.
+You go on countless bucket trips to wring it out but the mop head just keeps getting exponentially wetter (and dirtier.)
 It’s like the sunk cost fallacy.
 You keep trying to wring it out, but in fact, the mop head is getting less and less absorbent with each bucket trip.

-This is because standard household appliances are made from cheap materials that are not cost-efficient (for you the consumer, and for the company making basically disposable products).
+This is because standard household mops are made from cheap materials that are not cost-efficient (for you the consumer, and for the company making basically disposable products.)
 Choose a mop that is made with non-woven fabric and highly absorbent materials.
-Highly absorbent fibers don’t hold on to moisture and will save you from over-soaking your laminate floors (and taking endless bucket trips.
+Highly absorbent fibers don’t hold on to moisture and will save you from over-soaking your laminate floors (and taking endless bucket trips.)